adamspofford-dfinity/ic-auth-plugin/SPEC.md

 # Specification

 An IC auth plugin is a program which is invoked with `--ic-auth-plugin` as its first argument.
-It receives and sends one-line JSON messages over stdin and stdout respectively.
+It receives and sends one-line JSON messages followed by a newline over stdin and stdout respectively.
 Its signal to gracefully shut down is its stdin being closed.
 After a plugin greets the host, it sends no data proactively, only responding when the host sends a request.

 Plugins should respond to all well-formed requests with well-formed responses; even if a plugin does not support a particular operation, it should say so with an error response rather than aborting.
+It is however correct to abort if the plugin requires key selection and the host does not perform it (see below).

 A single instance of a plugin process should only represent one signing key, even if a plugin represents a mechanism that contains more than one key.
 A plugin may require input (see below) to select which key to use.
 Plugins must support multiple concurrent process instances to enable a host to select multiple keys.